 You may argue that you don’t care about the difference -- you don’t need to know if it’s speed or ease that makes the checkout experience bad, you just need to know how you’re doing.
 Fair enough, but both non-specific and double-barreled questions have negative implications for the quality of your data.

-If a survey taker thinks your checkout process was easy but slow, how should she answer the question?
-If a survey taker would recommend a marketplace to shoppers, but not to other sellers, how should he respond?
+If a research participant thinks your checkout process was easy but slow, how should she answer the question?
+If a research participant would recommend a marketplace to shoppers, but not to other sellers, how should he respond?
 Different users may take different approaches, making the data that results from your survey less than reliable.
 You may see large fluctuations in results over time or simply obtain results that aren’t quite accurate.
 The best approach is to make sure your questions are specific and cover only one topic, to begin with.

 It’s possible to leave things open to interpretation in your answer choices as well, such as when answer choices aren’t mutually exclusive.
 This manifests in different ways, but the most basic example is an overlap in age buckets (e.g., What is your age?
 18-35, 35-50 instead of 18-34, 35-50).
 Users who are 35 will end up spread across both buckets in the first example, but will always fall into the second bucket in your second example.
 If you happen to have a lot of users who are on the cusp of two answer choices, you may end up with a fundamentally inaccurate understanding of who your users are.